00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 #### Protocol Multisig and Timelock

-The protocol owner account must be a multisig with at least 3 signatures.
+The protocol owner account must be a multisig with at least 5 or more signatures.
+Only after a majority of the signatures sign, can transactions proceed to the next control - timelock.
 Any actions with protocol changes except pausing at emergency will be governed by Timelock so that the community has the full transparency on any changes to the protocol in advance.

 #### Pool Owner Multisig